jnozzi/cocoadev.com/markdown/SpinningProgressIndicatorImage.md

 ----

-Well, it'll probably be in General/HIToolbox.rsrc, but that's an implementation detail and may change in a future release of the operating system.
+Well, it'll probably be in HIToolbox.rsrc, but that's an implementation detail and may change in a future release of the operating system.
 What is your real goal?
-Depending on what you're trying to do, you might be able to draw it into a General/CGContext using General/HIThemeDrawChasingArrows. --General/FinlayDobbie
+Depending on what you're trying to do, you might be able to draw it into a CGContext using HIThemeDrawChasingArrows. --FinlayDobbie